bdarcus/csl-next/README.md

 ## The Idea

-An experiment to create a new, simpler, but extensible CSL.
+An experiment to create a new, simpler, more featureful, but extensible CSL.

 The idea is to simplify and generalize the template model, and move more of the logic to extensible parameter groups.